locnguyen21/Sentiment-Analysis/README.md

 3. LSTM-Fasttext
 </pre>

-After that, using Flask framework to create Web service using trained model below
+After that, using Flask framework to create Web service using trained model above